Braided Italian bread – a freshly baked, warm loaf of bread is something that really can’t be beat.

 - Add the flour, yeast and salt, and knead the dough till it’s fairly smooth but not necessarily elastic, about 3 minutes by machine, or 5 minutes by hand.
 (The gluten will continue to develop as the dough rises, so you don’t want to develop it fully during the kneading process.)

-Place the dough in a lightly greased bowl, cover, and allow the dough to rise at room temperature for 1 1/2 hours.
+- Place the dough in a lightly greased bowl, cover, and allow the dough to rise at room temperature for 1 1/2 hours.
 To help develop the gluten and distribute the yeast’s food, turn the dough twice during the rising time: gently fold all four sides into the middle, and turn the dough over.

 - Set the braid on a lightly greased or parchment-lined baking sheet, cover with greased plastic wrap and let rise 1 to 1 1/2 hours, until just puffy.

-Preheat oven to 425F.
-Gently brush the braid with the beaten egg white mixture and sprinkle generously with sesame seeds.
+- Gently brush the braid with the beaten egg white mixture and sprinkle generously with sesame seeds.

 Seriously, try it!
 Send pictures when you do.
-Let’s kick yeasts booty and become amazing artisan bread makers.
+Let’s kick yeast’s booty and become amazing artisan bread makers.
 Haha, ok.
 Maybe just try this and let me know it comes out.
 We’ll save the enthusiasm for later.